v4lproik/JavaProblem/README.md

 ## Problem Statement
 ***
 In this made-up scenario we have a supermarket customer who buy and sell only the finest goods.
 Unfortunately their goods are constantly degrading in quality as they approach their sell by date.
-They have a java application in place that updates their inventory for price and quality as the items age.
+They have a Java application in place that updates their inventory for price and quality as the items age.
 We have been engaged to help them develop it further with a new enhancement.

 Your task is to implement the new feature *without* breaking the existing business logic specified here.